 3) A repeal of the state of emergency law.

-Yabroud, a city 90KM North of Damascus, held its own free elections and set up its own secular government.
+Yabroud, a city ninety kilometers North of Damascus, held its own free elections and set up its own secular government.
 The regime tried to suppress the people’s right to determine their own future.
 The NCB (National Co-ordination Committee of the forces of democratic change) tried to reason with the regime to begin a democratic transition.
 They were ignored.
 The regime employed disgusting levels of savagery to maintain power, deliberately starving many rebel controlled areas, forcing people to eat weeds and stray animals.

 - The Aleppo women who founded Radio Naseem (the first independent radio station there).